tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/README.md

-# Snowflake Resource Optimization - Setup guide
+# Snowflake Setup & Configuration Optimization - Setup guide

-This guide helps you set up Snowflake Resource Optimization: Setup & Configuration inside your Retool instance.
+This guide helps you set up Snowflake Setup & Configuration Optimization inside your Retool instance.
 (If you're wondering "What's Snowflake Resource Optimization: Setup & Configuration?", see [the main README](../README.md).)

 ## Overview
 As an overview, we'll go through the following steps: